 What is Newtab browser hijacker?

-Illegitimate web searchers are seldom able to generate results, so they redirect to (or cause redirection chains ending with) Google, Yahoo, Bing, and other genuine search engines.
-This also applies to fxsmash.xyz; yet where it redirects to - depends on users' geolocations.
+Rogue web search engines are seldom able to generate results, and so they redirect to (or cause redirection chains ending with) Google, Yahoo, Bing, and other genuine search engines.
+This also applies to fxsmash.xyz, yet where it redirects to depends on users' geolocations.

-It has been observed redirecting to the Yahoo (search.yahoo.com) search engine and to websearches.club fake web searcher.
-Despite being illegitimate, the latter can provide search results, but they are inaccurate and may contain untrustworthy/malicious content.
+It has been observed redirecting to the Yahoo (search.yahoo.com) search engine and to the websearches.club fake web searcher.
+Despite being bogus, the latter can provide search results, but they are inaccurate and may contain untrusted/malicious content.

 Browser hijackers can also reset any changes users try to make to their browsers.
 Alternatively, they can limit/deny access to the browser settings.
 Therefore, recovering an affected browser is impossible without removing the software hijacking it.

-In summary, data-tracking software can lead to severe privacy issues, financial losses, and even identity theft.
+In summary, data-tracking software can lead to serious privacy issues, financial loss, and even identity theft.
 To ensure device integrity and user privacy, all suspicious applications and browser extensions/plug-ins must be eliminated immediately upon detection.

 |Threat Type||Browser Hijacker, Redirect, Search Hijacker, Toolbar, Unwanted New Tab|